w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 1. Create the review comment you want to propose by replacing the prompts above these instructions, but **LEAVE ALL THE INSTRUCTIONS INTACT**

-2. **Add one or more i:... labels.
+2. **Add one or more t:... labels.
 These should use ids from specdev establish a link to that doc.**

 2. Set a label to identify the spec: this starts with s: followed by the spec's short name.
 If you are unable to do that, ask a W3C staff contact to help.